jadegold55/demo-repo/README.md

-hey, this is me learning repositories for code
+hey, this is me learning repositories for code!